harness/developer-hub/docs/continuous-integration/use-ci/prep-ci-pipeline-components.md

 :::tip

-Harness [Input Sets](/docs/platform/Pipelines/input-sets) are collections of runtime inputs for a pipeline run.
-Overlays are groups of Input Sets.
-Use Overlays to provide multiple Input Sets when you run a pipeline.
+Harness [Input sets](/docs/platform/pipelines/input-sets) are collections of runtime inputs for a pipeline run.
+Overlays are groups of input sets.
+You can use overlays to provide multiple input sets when you run a pipeline.

-With Input Sets and Overlays, you can use the same pipeline for multiple scenarios.
-You can define each scenario in an Input Set or Overlay, and then select the appropriate scenario at runtime.
+With input sets and overlays, you can use the same pipeline for multiple scenarios.
+You can define each scenario in an input set or overlay, and then select the appropriate scenario at runtime.

 :::